- About us

 - Volunteer now

-The SFU Surrey - TD Community Engagement Centre is offering a new virtually-delivered Racing Readers program for Surrey children in grades 2 to 5.
-The program is a series of sessions that help children develop educational skills, and physical and social well-being.
+The SFU Surrey - TD Community Engagement Centre is excited to once again offer the popular Racing Readers program in-person!
+Racing Readers helps children in grades 2 to 5 develop educational skills, and physical and social well-being.
 Children participate in reading, writing and numeracy exercises and physical activities.
 SFU students offer support and act as positive role models for program participants.

 Learn more about the program by reading the following volunteer testimonials!